 Were you as enthusiastic about playing the character of Joe Mannix the very first day on the set as you were on the last day?

 Naturally, the more familiar you become with the character, the less difficult it is to play the part.
 But there was this game I used to play: with each new episode, how am I going to keep the excitement and still be a little different?
 So I always tried to look for something new in the relationship with the other characters, and when I watched the episode, I could see if the little, subtle things I was trying to do, came through.
 To the people watching “Mannix”, it may not have been a big deal, but to me it was a little something extra that I was trying to do.
 I didn’t want to just walk through the part of Mannix when it was so successful.
 It made me concentrate more and use more energy.
 It kept me on my toes and kept me interested.
 And we always had a very interesting guest star.
 I will never forget Diane Keaton.
-When she appeared on the set [in an episode in 1971], the whole company crew fell in love with her.
+When she appeared on the set [episode “The Color of Murder” in 1971], the whole company crew fell in love with her.
 So off-beat, she put a smile on your face to watch her work.
 Everybody knew right away she would become a star, she had this off-beat, goofy quality.
 We also had Tom Selleck, Martin Sheen, John Ritter and so many other talented people, it was always exciting for me to work with those young people who were coming up.
-We once had this legendary dark-haired actress… – I’m having one of those senior moments here – what’s her name again… Ruth Roman!
+We once had this legendary dark-haired actress… —I’m having one of those senior moments here—what’s her name again… Ruth Roman!
 She was a star before all of us were born, so to speak.
 It was so exciting and so wonderful to have her on the set.
 But then, there were some people who didn’t treat her with the dignity and respect she deserved.
 Young people sometimes don’t respect the people that made this business because they have no idea about the history of Hollywood.
 They are not interested and simply don’t know what gave them the chance to do what they’re doing and becoming who they are.
 It bugs me that there is no respect or desire to know about the beginning or the past of Hollywood and what made it what it is.
 Some of those young people are only interested in the now, they need immediate gratification.

 While for the people of your generation, it often took many years to work your way up, didn’t it?